 Tigridia is a genus of about 30 species mainly from Mexico and Guatemala in the Iridaceae family.
 They produce a succession of short lived flowers which are usually in bright colours.
 The rootstock is a tunicated bulb, found from 3 to 15 cm deep in the wild.
 Bulbs are never found to offset in the wild.
 Leaves are pleated in a broad fan.
 The best known species is Tigridia pavonia whose flowers are 10-15 cm (4 -6 inches) across in red, orange, yellow or white variously blotched in the centre.
 They commence growth in spring and generally die back during autumn.
 Many species are easy to grow in pots, but survive best if protected from rain in the winter.
 This genus was the subject of the topic of the week September 2003.
 An introduction was furnished by Alberto Castillo.

 The most comprehensive publication on Tigridia is The genus Tigridia (Iridaceae) of Mexico and Central America, a monograph published by the University of California in 1970 (University of California publications in botany, v.
 54).
 It was based on the thesis of Dr. Elwood Molseed, who died in 1967 at age 29.
 The monograph is long out of print, unfortunately, but can be found in some university research libraries.
-It's worth looking for, as it includes a lot of information and a number of color photographs.
+It's worth looking for, as it includes a lot of information, detailed anatomical drawings and a number of color photographs.
+Molseeds classification into the subgeni of Tigridia and Hydrotaenia based on the position of the nectar glands on the inner tepals was not supported by later genetic studies.
 In their 2008 book, The Iris Family: Natural History and Classification, Peter Goldblatt and John Manning included the four species of Rigidella that differed only in having a minute outer segment.
 They viewed this as merely an adaptation for hummingbird pollination.
 Also included were one of the species in the genus Colima and the genus Sessilanthera.

 Representatives of some of the species are shown below.